ccrma/chuck/README.md

 # ChucK [![macOS - Build and Unit Tests](https://github.com/ccrma/chuck/actions/workflows/macos-build-unit-tests.yml/badge.svg)](https://github.com/ccrma/chuck/actions/workflows/macos-build-unit-tests.yml) [![Linux - Build and Unit Tests](https://github.com/ccrma/chuck/actions/workflows/linux-build-unit-tests.yml/badge.svg)](https://github.com/ccrma/chuck/actions/workflows/linux-build-unit-tests.yml)

-## Strongly-timed, Concurrent, and On-the-fly Music Programming Language
+## Strongly-timed Music Programming Language
 **[ChucK](https://chuck.stanford.edu/)** is a programming language for real-time sound synthesis and music creation.
 It is open-source and freely available on macOS, Windows, and Linux.
 ChucK presents a unique time-based, concurrent programming model that is precise and expressive (we call this _strongly-timed_), with dynamic control rates and the ability to add and modify code on-the-fly.
 In addition, ChucK supports MIDI, OpenSoundControl, HID devices, and multi-channel audio.
 It's fun and easy to learn, and offers composers, researchers, and performers a powerful programming tool for building and experimenting with complex audio synthesis/analysis programs, and real-time interactive music.

 Welcome to ChucK!